-England is at war –.
-With itself, Parliament against the Crown, Protestant against Catholic.
-Charles I desperately needs money to fund his cause –.
-Only his wife, the Queen, can help…
+England is at war – with itself, Parliament against the Crown, Protestant against Catholic.
+Charles I desperately needs money to fund his cause – and only his wife, the Queen, can help…

 The Stolen Diamonds